Homebrew/homebrew-cask/doc/RELEASING.md

 	```

 15. Open your browser to <https://github.com/caskroom/homebrew-cask/releases> .
     Click the link for your newly-pushed tag.
-Click the "Edit Tag" button in
-    the top right corner of that page.
+On the following page, click the
+    `Edit tag` button in the top right corner.
+The next page contains a form
+    for the release information and changelog.
+16. On the release page, if the `Tag version` field does not auto-fill, manually
+    select the tag you just created.
-16. Paste the markdown summary from `doc/CHANGELOG.md` into the textarea on that
+17. Paste the markdown summary for the new release from `doc/CHANGELOG.md`
+    into the main textarea.
-    page.
-The `## <version number>` heading line from the changelog should
+18. The `## <version number>` heading line from the changelog should not be
+    included in the pasted text.
-    not be included.
-The `Release title` field on the GitHub web form may
-    be left blank.
+19. The `Release title` field may be left blank.
-17. Click "Publish Release".
+20. Click `Publish Release`.
+21. Announce the release on IRC.
+22. Respond to any pending GitHub issues which may be resolved after users
+    upgrade.
-18. Rejoice!
+23. Rejoice!
 Have a :cookie:.

 ## Things to Consider